The African-American talent pool remains a troubling problem for baseball | FOX Sports

 Baseball also can promote itself as a safer alternative to the NFL, which faces ongoing concerns about the long-term health of its players.

-Manfred declined to talk about the NFL, saying, “I don’t comment on problems that other sports face.”
-Still, it’s not exactly a secret that the NFL’s problems are creating opportunity for other sports.
+Baseball officials do not typically comment on problems that other leagues face.
+Still, it’s not exactly a secret that the NFL’s issues are creating opportunity for other sports.

 The question that must be asked, on Jackie Robinson Day and every other day, is whether the man who broke the sport’s color barrier would be satisfied with the current state of affairs.